Sclerotherapy

 The types of veins commonly treated include uncomplicated spider veins (very small, flat red vessels ≤ 1 mm in diameter) and uncomplicated small varicose veins (small blue vessels 1 to 3 mm in diameter) known as reticular veins.
 Large varicose veins do not respond as well as small varicose veins to sclerotherapy.
 Treatment of spider veins and reticular veins with sclerotherapy may greatly improve their appearance and may also improve the associated symptoms of pain.

-All patients interested in sclerotherapy meet with one of our trained professionals for a consultant.
+All patients interested in sclerotherapy are invited to meet with one of our trained professionals for a consultation.
 Click below to book an appointment.

 We use only the top technology in the industry.